sjbylo/container-workshop/97-zero-downtime-canary-example/README.md

 In case you are interested, try the same again, but this time for a blue-green deployment.

-A Blue-green deployment is a technique that reduces down time and risk by running two identical production environments called Blue and Green.
+A Blue-green deployment is a technique that reduces downtime and risk by running two identical production environments called Blue and Green.
 At any time, only one of the environments is live, with the live environment serving all production traffic.